 It's now a big hole in the middle of the Italian formation, but 4 Red markers are on Rus and Viking units... astonishing, especially as some of them are where the opposition are mixed Spear/Bow formations who fight as Inferior in combat!

 The middle of the Italian line has now collapsed, and a surge of Rus and Vikings pile forwards

 L'Art de la Guerre hint - when you follow up after combat, supporting units can also step forward too

-As if bewitched by the scent of Steffan the chicken-castrator's salty huge helmet, next to the village the Rus finally succumb to the Armoured Medium Knights of the Italian Communes - a big hole here, and the Italians have fast moving troops with which to exploit it too ..
+As many men fell under the baleful influence of Olaf the Goat-Impregnator's thundering missing eye, next to the village the Rus finally succumb to the Armoured Medium Knights of the Italian Communes - a big hole here, and the Italians have fast moving troops with which to exploit it too ..

 Medieval Weapons Tested on Modern Motorcycle Helmet

 On the opposite flank the other end of the Rus line has also succumbed to a mounted charge - just like in the first game an untimely bad dice combo has unzipped the solidity of the Rus' plan and they are now being rolled up from the flank by mounted troops